Environmentally-friendly coffee

 We receive our coffee beans by sea, not air, which keeps carbon emissions down.
 We are always looking for ways to make the journeys shorter and the transportation more efficient.

-One example is the beans for our Half Speed low caffeine and Sugarcane Decaf coffees from Colombia.
+One example is the beans for our Half Speed low caffeine and Decaf coffees from Brazil.
 With our previous decaf, using the Swiss Water method, South-American beans were shipped to Vancouver to remove the caffeine before being sent on to the UK.

 Packaging

 When you roast coffee, you are left with a nitrogen-rich chaff – like a fine sawdust.
 Our leftover coffee chaff is collected by New Macdonald's Farm, a higher welfare organic farm in Bath.
-New MacDonalds use our coffee chaff first as chicken bedding, and then reused again as compost around the farm.
+They use it first as chicken bedding, and then as compost around the farm.

-We recycle our spent coffee grounds with Bristol-based GENeco, a local waste management firm that turns food waste into biofuels.
-Our coffee grounds are composted in an anaerobic digester and turned into bio-diesel to power GENeco's collection vehicles, bio-methane which powers our homes and fertiliser which is sold to local farms.
+Bristol-based GENeco recycle our spent coffee grounds into bio-diesel to power GENeco's collection vehicles, bio-methane which powers our homes and fertiliser which is sold to local farms.

-GENeco estimated that the 3.4 tonnes of chaff they collected from us in June 2021 displaced 2 tonnes of carbon dioxide through landfill diversion and produced enough power to charge an iPad more than 29,000 times!
+GENeco estimate the 3.4 tonnes they collected from us in June 2021 displaced 2 tonnes of CO2 through landfill diversion and produced enough power to charge an iPad more than 29,000 times!

 Fareshare South West works with the food industry to collect surplus food items, then distributes these through a network of 400+ charities and community groups.